orbitmines/archive/projects/Ray Calculi & Physics.md

+Ray takes x steps to cross x density, what if it's a probabiltiy , or needsw to traverse some local structure that it

 Average of blackhole measurement should increase still with the 5% (ndg)

 What rewrite primitives, what if some spatial-like folded structure being the encoding then rewriting locally always!